BekajMelos/oms-sensemaking/CONTRIBUTING.md

 The author of the Pull Request should be responsible for merging, once there is an approval.

-If Gittea can handle the merge automatically, you will be presented with options for what type of merge commit you would like to create.
+If Gitea can handle the merge automatically, you will be presented with options for what type of merge commit you would like to create.
 In addition to selecting the type of merge commit to use, you may also be presented with the option to delete the the branch once merged, which is recommended.